shoui520/shoui520.github.io/docs/2ch.md

 This is a command you can use in the OP of a 5ch thread to enable forced [コテハン](#_8) mode.
 This is a troll prevention measure because it means each member can be identified with a "[ﾜｯﾁｮｲ](#_10)" followed by a special code.
 Well-moderated boards often have this as a requirement for all threads.
 You also often see this in multiple part threads with templates for the OP.
 ID's on 5ch reset when the date changes or when you post from a different IP address, so IDs aren't enough.
 People will post multiple lines of the string `!extend::vvvvv::` to remind others to not forget to post it when they make the new OP when the thread dat落ち's.
 A more severe version of this with more v's displays each poster's IP address, however this is more rare.
 ### ﾜｯﾁｮｲ
 What gets displayed next to your name along with a special code when you post in threads that have `!extend::vvvvv::` in the OP.
-Enabled by default on all threads on some boards.
-Also displays information about the network you are posting from.
-There are different ﾜｯﾁｮｲ types and you must research yourself what each of them mean when you see them.
 ### ROMる
 (**Read Only** Memory).
 Lurking.
+This is what you will be doing.
 ### AA
 ASCII art.
 Also includes Shift-JIS art.
 ### イッチ